SlavaUtesinov/AzureTableStorageAPI/README.md

          service.AddEntitiesParallel(data, timeout: 5000);
          source.Cancel();
     }
 This means, that all code inside this block will share one token, so `using`s content should be as small as it possible and consists of only code that you may attempt to cancel.
+Also you can use nested `using`s, so after each `using`, cancellation token will be returned to previous state. logic is the same as with table name's changing:(see [convention section](#3-conventions)).

 [back to top](#table-of-contents)
 ###Get